Keir Starmer's Success and Achievements in Timeline

 April 2002: Appointed Queen's Counsel

-On 9 April 2002, Keir Starmer was appointed Queen's Counsel, aged 39.
+On April 9, 2002, Keir Starmer was appointed Queen's Counsel at the age of 39.

 2002: Appointed Queen's Counsel

-2005: Bar Council's Sydney Elland Goldsmith Award
+2005: Received Sydney Elland Goldsmith Award

-2011: Awarded honorary degrees
+2011: Awarded Honorary Degrees

 2014: Appointed Knight Commander of the Order of the Bath